 Explanation: Each agency is responsible for answering questions and complaints from their own clients regarding HMIS.
-CSB is responsible for the overall use of HMIS, and will respond if users or agencies fail to follow the terms of the Partnership or HMIS Agreements, breach client confidentiality, or misuse client data.
+CSB is responsible for the overall use of HMIS, and will respond if users or agencies fail to follow the terms of the Partnership or

+HMIS Agreements, breach client confidentiality, or misuse client data.
 Agencies are obligated to report all HMIS-related client problems and complaints to CSB, which will determine the need for further action.

 Clients bring HMIS complaints directly to the agency with which they have a grievance.
 Agencies provide a copy of the HMIS Policies and Procedures Manual upon request, and respond to client issues.
-Agencies send copies of all client grievance forms recording HMIS-related client problems and complaints to the CSB Database Administrator.
-The CSB Database Administrator records all grievances and reports these complaints to the CSB Data and Evaluation Director and/or CSB Chief Operating Officer, who will take any necessary action.
-The CSB Database Administrator keeps a log of all complaints and concerns, and responds to individual complaints and patterns of concern with appropriate actions.
+Agencies send copies of all client grievance forms recording HMIS-related client problems and complaints to the CSB Database Manager.
+The CSB Database Manager records all grievances and reports these complaints to the Chief Compliance + Operations Officer, who will take any necessary action.
+The CSB Database Manager keeps a log of all complaints and concerns, and responds to individual complaints and patterns of concern with appropriate actions.
 These actions might include further investigation of incidents, clarification or review of policies, or sanctioning of users and agencies if users or agencies are found to have violated standards set forth in Agreements or the Policies and Procedures Manual.